bcbio/bcbio-nextgen/docs/contents/rnaseq_variants.md

 # Variant calling using bulk RNA-seq data

+**2020-04-30: gatk4 and gatk3 are temporarily not available in RNA-seq variant calling in bcbio, use vardict instead**, see [issue](https://github.com/bcbio/bcbio-nextgen/issues/3078).

 ## Workflow

 This workflow demonstrates how to call variants with GATK3.8 using RNA-seq data of RNA-Seq of GM12878: